The study of Bible prophecy is a most fascinating engagement.

 And their hearts but once heaved, and for ever grew still.

 Second, there is the prophecy that he would return to his own land.
 The ruler did go home presently.
-Significant, however, is the fact that while he engaged in a number of subsequent military campaigns, he never again returned to Judah!
+Significant, while he subsequently engaged in a number of military campaigns, he never again returned to Judah!
 Why not?

 Finally, Jehovah declared: “I will cause him to fall by the sword in his own land.”
-This amazing prophecy was fulfilled precisely—some twenty years later.
-As one scholar has noted: “The mills of God grind slowly but exceedingly fine” (Patterson 1988, 268).
+This amazing prophecy was fulfilled precisely twenty years later.
+As one scholar noted: “The mills of God grind slowly but exceedingly fine” (Patterson 1988, 268).

 An inscription from the annals of Esar-haddon (680 B.C.) confirms the biblical record:

 In the month of Nisan . . .
 I made my joyful entrance into the royal palace, the awesome place wherein abides the fate of kings.
 A firm determination fell upon my brothers.
 They forsook the gods and returned to their deeds of violence, plotting evil . . . .
 They revolted.
 To gain the kingship they slew Sennacherib, their father" (Caiger 1944, 161-162).